luca-pal/luca-pal/README.md

 --> Backend-focused Java developer in progress
 ---> CEO of Fake Bank (in my console)
 ----> Scuba Divemaster, comfortable under pressure
------> On a quest to turn coffee and curiosity into clean code
+-----> On a quest to turn coffee, tea and the occasional mate into clean code

 ---